International research shows: No genetic distinction between ‘Sativa’ and ‘Indica’ cannabis

 According to the researchers, the industry should be more open about the chemical composition.
 “Show the terpene profiles for real instead of an unreliable name like Indica or Sativa.
 Fortunately, a number of companies already do this, but a standardised measurement and naming convention is still lacking.
 Reliable information is of great importance; certainly for medicinal applications,” concludes Van Velzen.

-On Friday, November 5, Sean Myles and Sophie Watts of the Dalhousie University research team will be guests at Bedrocan Series.
-During this webinar they will explain more about the research and its results.
+On Friday, November 5, Sophie Watts of the Dalhousie University research team will be our guests at Bedrocan Series.
+During this webinar she will explain more about the research and its results.

 Do you want to know more?
 Or already reserve a spot at the webinar?
 Click here.